benckx/are-rappers-gemini/README.md

 interest.

-Since it was a falsifiable statement, this kindled my curiosity, and I took a couple of hours to write a small script that would fetch all rappers on Wikipedia along their date of birth.
+Since it was a falsifiable statement, this kindled my curiosity, and I took a couple of hours to write a small script that would fetch all rappers from Wikipedia (about 600) along their date of birth.
 Quite unsurprisingly, one would find no remarkable correlation between the musical genre and Gemini.

 This may all seems a little bit odd and out of place, but I would argue it is important to develop the tools of critical thinking and debunk quackery everywhere it's found.